 - Preheat your air fryer to 400℉ (200℃)

-- Lay your puff pastry out flat (feel free to roll it a bit if need be to get it to lay flat)13 Ounce package puff pastry dough
+- Lay your puff pastry out flat (feel free to roll it a bit if need be to get it to lay flat)13 Ounce package puff pastry dough, such as Jus Rol

 - Cut the puff pastry sheet lengthwise into two equal sections